PeerHerholz/BIDSonym/docs/source/outputs.rst

 in the extracted information via the ``--check_meta_data`` argument.
 If a certain string, e.g., ``name`` or ``location`` is found, the respective field is marked as ``yes`` in the ``problematic`` column.
-Thus users can investigate and evaluate if potentially sensitive information is present in the data and, if not done already, indicate metadata fields which information should be deleted through the ``--del_meta_data`` argument.
+Thus users can investigate and evaluate if potentially sensitive information is present in the data and, if not done already, indicate metadata fields which information should be deleted through the ``--del_meta`` argument.
 However, only metadata from the ``sidecar JSON files`` but not the ``image headers`` will be deleted.